If you’re into the “spirit world,” there is a haunted bridge in Gettysburg PA that should be on your bucket list for

 Sachs Covered Bridge stands today as a true touchstone to the past, as well as a place of remarkable beauty and serenity.

-This haunted crossing has witnessed both war and peace over its 150+ years, and is now a visible reminder of the past.
+This haunted bridge in Gettysburg has witnessed both war and peace over its 150+ years, and is now a visible reminder of the past.

 Even though the 100-foot span once heard the footsteps of soldiers, it is now known only for the soothing sounds of the waters that flow beneath its wooden beams.

 Gettysburg resident Mark Nesbit, author of the popular series of books called Ghosts of Gettysburg, says that acre for acre Gettysburg is probably the most haunted place in the United States.

 The haunted Sachs Covered Bridge is just one of the many sites in Gettysburg with ghostly activity.
-If you want to stay at a haunted Gettysburg bed and breakfast, try The Academy.
+If you want to stay at a haunted Gettysburg bed and breakfast, try The Gettysburg Academy.
 This building was used as a hospital during the Battle of Gettysburg.

-I hope you enjoy your visit to Gettysburg and to the haunted Sachs Covered Bridge!
+I hope you enjoy your visit and have time to visit this haunted bridge in Gettysburg!